electronpass/electronpass-desktop/README.md

     sudo pacman -S qt5-base qt5-declarative qt5-quickcontrols2

-Installation on Ubuntu is harder, since it doesn't have Qt 5.8 in its repos.
+Installation on Ubuntu is harder, since it doesn't have Qt 5.8 in its repos (yet).

 1. Download and install Qt from their [downloads page](https://www.qt.io/download/).
 2. Add to your ```PATH``` ```bin``` folder of your installation.
 For instance if you have Qt installed in ```/opt/Qt``` you should add to your ```PATH``` the following: ```/opt/Qt/5.8/clang_64/bin``` where ```clang_64``` might be something else.